 Our school recognises that there may be times when there are concerns about a professional's behaviour which do not meet the harm threshold as set out in section 15 of this policy.
 This includes third party staff and volunteers.
+Such concerns should be reported to the DSL or Headteacher, although where it is the DSL, they should inform the headteacher in a timely fashion and the headteacher should be the ultimate decision maker.
 Concerns such as this may arise in several ways and from several sources.
 Examples of this may be:

-- suspicion, complaint, or disclosure made by a child, parent, or other adult within or outside of our school; or - because of vetting checks undertaken during recruitment all concerns are shared responsibly, in a timely way with the right person, and are recorded and dealt with appropriately is critical to effective safeguarding practice.
+- suspicion, complaint, or disclosure made by a child, parent, or other adult within or outside of our school; or - because of vetting checks undertaken during recruitment

+Our school promotes an open and transparent culture in which all concerns about adults working in or on behalf of the school are dealt with promptly and appropriately.
+Creating this culture in which all concerns are shared responsibly, in a timely way with the right person, and are recorded and dealt with appropriately is critical to effective safeguarding practice.
 This culture enables the school to identify concerning, problematic or inappropriate behaviour at the earliest possible stage, minimises the risk of abuse and ensures that all adults working in or on behalf of the school are clear about professional boundaries and act within these, in accordance with our ethos and values.
 This culture also empowers individuals to share concerns with key staff about their own behaviour at the earliest possible opportunity.